clemak27/homecfg/README.md

    git submodule update homecfg
    ```

-3. create a `home.nix`, which imports the `homecfg.nix` file in this repo.
+3. create a `home.nix`, which imports the `default.nix` file in this repo.
 4. After this, you can use the `homecfg` config options to enable modules as needed.
 5. When reloading the config and using flakes, you need to use
    `home-manager switch --flake '.?submodules=1' --impure`